Bible Verses about Happiness and Joy

 There are several other instances where Paul encouraged people who were insulted or rejected because of their faith.
 He always encouraged them to be joyful because they were suffering on behalf of Christ.

 When people don’t want you around because of your faith, celebrate joyfully.
 You are being excluded because they see Jesus living in you.
+Refer back to these Bible verses about joy to remind yourself that you are worthy of feeling joy and you are protected by Jesus’s love.

 My friends, do not be surprised at the terrible trouble which now comes to test you.
 Do not think that something strange is happening to you.
 But be happy that you are sharing in Christ’s sufferings so that you will be happy and full of joy when Christ comes again in glory.
 When people insult you because you follow Christ, you are blessed, because the glorious Spirit, the Spirit of God, is with you. – 1 Peter 4:12-14 (NCV).